-- Art.
+Art.
 1. Referee Authority and Enforcement.
-The legality of mat markings, uniforms and equipment and each wrestler's appearance shall be decided by the referee. - Art.
+The legality of mat markings, uniforms and equipment and each wrestler's appearance shall be decided by the referee.

+Art.
 2. Competitor Noncompliance.
 When a competitor appears on the mat ready to wrestle in a dual meet or tournament and the referee determines the competitor does not comply with the required rules as to appearance and equipment, the offending competitor shall be charged a nonbleeding injury timeout, the injury clock started, and the injury clock stopped when the referee determines the competitor is in compliance.
 The time to correct the deficiency shall be cumulative with the offender's 11⁄2 minutes of allowed injury time and shall count as the competitor's first timeout.
 Per Rule 6.1.15, the opponent will have starting position choice when the match begins.
 If the competitor is not in compliance at the end of 11⁄2 minutes, that competitor shall be disqualified from participation in that match.
 (See Rule 1.5.1 for uniform noncompliance.)
 Art.
 3. Equipment Delays.
 Any uniform or special equipment item that repeatedly causes delays in the normal progression of the match may result in a nonbleeding injury timeout being charged to the violator.

-- The matted area around the competition circle shall extend a minimun of 5 feet between out-of-bounds lines when two mats are side by side. - The matted area around the competition circle shall extend a minimun of 5 feet from the out-of-bounds lines and any obstruction such as a table, bleacher or wall (whenever possible, 8 feet is recommended). - Photographers using still or motion devices, excluding official video review equipment, shall not be permitted within 5 feet of the edge of the wrestling mat.
+The matted area around the competition circle shall extend a minimum of 5 feet between out-of-bounds lines when two mats are side by side.

+• The matted area around the competition circle shall extend a minimum of 5 feet from the out-of-bounds lines

+• ##daysaphtryclingsunt of anothin blencher, excutally of mearing of the edge of the wrestling mat.

+Diagram 3